basedhound/ai-resume-checker_puter/README.md

 - **[Vite](https://vite.dev/)** is a fast build tool and dev server using native ES modules for instant startup, hot‑module replacement, and Rollup‑powered production builds—perfect for modern web development.

-- **[Zustand](https://github.com/pmndrs/zustand)** is a minimal, hook-based state management library for React and React Native.
+- **[Zustand](https://github.com/pmndrs/zustand)** is a minimal, hook-based state management library for React.
 It lets you manage global state with zero boilerplate, no context providers, and excellent performance through selective state subscriptions.

 ## <a name="features">🔋 Features</a>